steven-varga/HDFGroup-mailinglist/tuple-2022-aprl-06/README.md

 **Topic/Question**: `some_container_t<T,Ts...>(...)` recursively instantiated with `T={numeric_types}` and `Ts={some_container_t<T>}` may result in a massive set of containers, being useful only a few of them given a field say {physics, chemistry, biology, ...} .
 What are the useful combinations in your field?

 **Examples:**
-The following functional example represents a sparse matrix in [COO][1] format where data stored columnwise, which can be an intermediate step to persist `arma::spmat` or other popular **sparse** linear algebra constructs.
+The following functional example represents a sparse matrix in [COO][1] format where data stored column wise, which can be an intermediate step to persist `arma::spmat` or other popular **sparse** linear algebra constructs.
 This step is a necessary decomposition in order to persist arbitrary sparse matrix into multiple HDF5 datasets:
 ```c++
 // sparse matrix can be represented as 2 vectors of `coordinates` and a
 // vector of `values` fast access by columns